 - State Personal Injury Law

-- Federal Tort Claims
+- Federal Tort Claims.

 Longshoremen’s and Harbor Workers’ Compensation Act

 Under 43 United States Code, section 1333, subsection (b) and (c), Congress extended the Longshoremen’s and Harbor Workers’ Compensation Act to cover employees other than “master members” of any crew or vessel who are working on the Outer Continental Shelf In the exploration and the development of natural resources.
 This is what is known as the Outer Continental Shelf Lands Act.
-It provides for the payment of compensation for disability or death suffered while working on the navigable waters in and along the United States.
+It provides for the payment of compensation for disability or death suffered while working on navigable waters in the United States.
 It is effectively worker’s compensation for certain marine workers and many dock workers that are not otherwise covered by the Jones Act.